aavegotchi/aavegotchi-wiki/posts/en/faq.md

 For Maall-bought wearables, this means that once a wearable is sold out, it will never be available for sale in the Maall again.
 You can only purchase it from other people who have that wearable.

 ### I unequipped the wearables from my Aavegotchi and I cannot find them in my inventory
-Each Aavegotchi has its own inventory.
-When you unequip a wearable from the Aavegotchi, the unequipped wearable goes to that particular Aavegotchi's inventory.
+Each Aavegotchi has its own inventory, known as a [Gotchi Pocket](/aavegotchi-profile#gotchi-pocket).
+When you unequip a wearable from your Aavegotchi, the unequipped wearable goes to that particular Aavegotchi's Gotchi Pocket.

 You (the owner) have your own separate inventory as well.
 Most likely, you are referring to the fact that you are not able to find the unequipped wearable in your inventory.

-At each Aavegotchi's page, there will be an "Items" button at the bottom-right corner of the screen.
-Click on it and then transfer the unequipped wearable from the Aavegotchi's inventory to your personal inventory.
+At each [Aavegotchi's Profile page](/aavegotchi-profile), there will be a "Pocket" button at the bottom-right corner of the screen.
+Click on it and then transfer the unequipped wearable from the Aavegotchi's Gotchi Pocket to your personal inventory.

 ## Portal FAQ